rockettheme/docs/Docs/magento/themes/graffito/INDEX.md

 ![][responsive]

 Graffito is a responsive Magento theme.
-That means that there's no need for an additional mobile version of your store, as the template automatically adapts to the viewing device, such as a smartphone, tablet or desktop, based on the resolution of the screen.
+That means that there is no need for an additional mobile version of your store, as the template automatically adapts to the viewing device, such as a smartphone, tablet or desktop, based on the resolution of the screen.

 This is achieved through @media queries - which can detect the width of the browser window, and allow for different CSS accordingly.
 It also detects if you are viewing from a mobile device, and if so, will display a mobile optimized version of our ProductView extension, complete with a product image gallery that can be browsed with touch slide gestures.